benja0x40/MiMB.4C/README.md

   * `importRawData.sh`

-    Tool to facilitate downloading of the demo data from GEO
+    Tool to facilitate downloading of the [Bantignies et al., 2011](#2) demo data from GEO

   * `dataPreparation.sh`